-- A Automatic timing-When recorded by properly operating automatic timing equipment, the pad time shall be the official time. - B Semiautomatic or manual timing-Whenever semiautomatic or manual timing is used, the official time shall be determined as follows: - (1) If two of the three button or watch times agree, that shall be the time for that timing system. - (2) If all three buttons or watches disagree, the time of the intermediate button or watch shall be the time for that timing system. - (3) If only two button or watch times are available, the time shall be the average of those two button or watch times.
-The digits representing thousandths of a second shall be dropped with no rounding. - (4) If only one button or watch time is available, the time of that button or watch shall be the time for that timing system. - C Primary timing system malfunction-A primary timing system malfunction may have occurred if: - (1) The difference between the time obtained by the primary system and the backup system(s) is more than .30 second. - (2) A late or missed touch is reported by an official observing the finish.

-D Adjustment for the timing system difference- When the referee determines that there is a malfunction of the primary timing system, the backup time(s) shall be adjusted for the timing system difference prior to integrating them with accurate primary times in establishing the official times and determining the order of finish.
-The adjustment for timing system difference may be incorporated into the automatic or semiautomatic system by design or may be determined by calculating the consistent average difference between the primary and backup systems used at that meet.

-E Adjustment for malfunction on a lane-When a malfunction is confirmed on a lane, the backup times for that lane shall be adjusted by calculating the average difference between valid primary and valid backup times of the other lanes in that heat or, if necessary, using times from heats immediately preceding and/or following that heat.
+- A Automatic timing-When recorded by properly operating automatic timing equipment, the pad time shall be the official time. - B Semiautomatic or manual timing-Whenever semiautomatic or manual timing is used, only valid times shall be used in calculating the official time.
+The times shall be determined as follows: - (1) If two of the three button or watch times agree, that shall be the time for that timing system. - (2) If three valid buttons or watches disagree, the time of the intermediate button or watch shall be the time for that timing system. - (3) If only two valid button or watch times are available, the time shall be the average of those two buttons or the average of the two watch times.
+The digits representing thousandths of a second shall be dropped with no rounding. - (4) If only one button or watch time is available, the time of that button or watch shall be the time for that timing system provided it is supported by other information. - C Primary timing system malfunction-A primary timing system malfunction may have occurred if: - (1) The difference between the time obtained by the primary system and the backup system(s) is approximately .30 second or greater; or - (2) It is reported the swimmer missed the touchpad or had a soft touch. - D Adjustment for the timing system difference-When the referee determines that there is a malfunction of the primary timing system, the backup time(s) shall be adjusted for the timing system difference prior to integrating them with accurate primary times in establishing the official times and determining the results.
+The adjustment for timing system difference is determined by calculating the consistent average difference between the valid primary and backup systems used at that meet. - E Adjustment for malfunction on a lane-When a malfunction is confirmed on a lane, the backup times for that lane shall be adjusted by calculating the average difference between valid primary and valid backup times of the other lanes in that heat or, if necessary, using times from heats immediately preceding and/or following that heat.
 This shall be done by adding, or subtracting when appropriate, that average difference to the valid backup time of the lane where the malfunction occurred.